 The following installation instructions are only for the Altair 8800 and IMSAI 8080 systems.
-For installation instructions of the complete system, why not have a look at my previous article: Setting up z80pack to create an emulated CP/M system.
+For installation instructions of the complete system, why not have a look at another article: Emulating a CP/M System With z80pack.

 First download the source (z80pack-x.y.tgz, currently z80pack-1.17.tgz) for z80pack from its ftp site.
 The following installation instructions are taken from the z80pack site.
 More information can be found there, in particular, information on installing z80pack on non Linux/Unix systems.

 Unpack the source archive in your home directory:

 Change the directory it is extracted to, to make this article easier to explain.
 There is no need for you to do this.

 $ mv z80pack-1.17 z80pack

 Copy the front panel library to

 $ cd ~/z80pack/altairsim/srcsim $ make $ make clean

 $ cd ~/z80pack/imsaisim/srcsim $ make $ make clean